edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

 The `Logging` client is now accessible from the `service.LoggingClient()` API.

 !!! note "New extended Logging Client API"
-    The Logging Client API now has `formated` versions of all the logging APIs, which are `Infof`, `Debugf`, `Tracef`, `Warnf `and `Errorf`.
+    The Logging Client API now has `formatted` versions of all the logging APIs, which are `Infof`, `Debugf`, `Tracef`, `Warnf `and `Errorf`.
 If your code uses `fmt.Sprintf` to format your log messages then it can now be simplified by using these new APIs.

 ##### Application Settings